prasunparijat/kanban-board/README.md

 - Prop drilling till 2 layers is fine.
 Even the passing of the reference to a set function. useCallback can be used to negate the rerender of the child in this subsequent layers by passing down the memoized reference to the function for performance gains

 - Further work : Implement the SSO layer to provide the login capability along with the DB to store the state of the board remotely.
+Only supports dektop drag and drop- mouseDown()